rohan1feb/Big_Data_K_Means_Customer_Segmentation/README.md

 ## Aproach

-We have used big data technique map reduce to perform K-Means algorithm for customer segmentation.
+We have used pyspark for applying big data technique map reduce to perform K-Means algorithm for customer segmentation.

 Method Used: Big Data - Map-Reduce
 Platform: DataBricks